datawire/ambassador-docs/docs/emissary/3.0/topics/using/authservice.md

 ## Context extensions (gRPC only)

 The `auth_context_extensions` attribute will pass the given values along to the AuthService when authentication happens.
-This is only supported when the `proto` of the AuthService is `grpc`, which is a restriction of the underlying envoy implementation.
+This is only supported when the `proto` of the AuthService is `grpc`, which is a restriction of the underlying Envoy implementation.
 The values are arbitrary key value pairs formatted as strings.

 ```yaml